emilyriederer/website/content/post/causal-design-patterns/index.md

 Similar to stratification, propensity score weighting helps us correct for imbalanced weighting of treated and control populations that arise due to a non-random assignment mechanism.
 However, this approach allows us to control for many covariates that influence assignment by reducing all relevant information into a single score on which we balance.

+**TLDR**: When you have "similar"[^5] treated and untreated *individuals* with different distributions on a larger number of relevant dimensions, use propensity score weighting helps to *rebalance* these groups to make their average effects more comparable

 **Motivating Example:**

 -   We sent a marketing promotion text message to all of our customers for whom we have a valid cell phone number and want to know the causal effect on the likelihood of making a purchase in the next month.
-Because we sent this text to all customers with a valid phone number, we only have customers for whom we do *not* have a phone number for a control.
+-   Because we sent this text to all customers with a valid phone number, we only have customers for whom we do *not* have a phone number for a control.
 This is an optional field when making a purchase, so there is some randomness between the population; however, we know that those who do not provide a phone number tend to be older and less frequent shoppers.
-Thus, if we simply compare the treatment and control groups, the promotion will look *more effective* than it really was because it is being sent to generally *more active* customers.
+-   Thus, if we simply compare the treatment and control groups, the promotion will look *more effective* than it really was because it is being sent to generally *more active* customers.

 **Approach:**